ui4j/ui4j/README.md

 Supported Platforms
 -------------------

-Ui4j has been tested under Windows 8.1 and Ubuntu 14.04, but should work on any platform where a Java 8 JRE or JDK is available.
+Ui4j has been tested under Windows 10 but should work on any platform where a Java 8 JRE or JDK is available.

 Headless Mode